Skid Row/Brush

 Oliver Barry and Jim Hand thought he would not get an offer (despite

-his obvious talent) because of his colour.
+his obvious talent) "because of his colour."

-to form Orphanage (a precursor to Thin Lizzy which included Brian
+to form Orphanage (a precursor to Thin Lizzy which included

-Downey) and Skid Row was reduced to a three piece with
+this, Skid Row was reduced to a three piece with

 in early October, 1969, Pat Egan reported that Gary Moore had been